sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-csv.rst

    :align: center
    :width: 60%

-- In the ‘Create CSV DataSet’ page we fill in the required fields as below.
+- In the ‘Create CSV DataSet’ page we will fill in the required fields as below.

 .. figure:: ../../_assets/tutorials/dataset/3.PNG